epfl-cs358/2024fa-gyrocycle/docs/guide/index.md

 By following this guide, you should obtain a balancing bicycle.

-Let's get right into it with the tools you will need access to.
+Let's get right into it with a few words of caution.